ANG13T/DroneXtract/README.md

 <img alt="DroneXtract logo" width="600" src="https://github.com/ANG13T/DroneXtract/blob/main/assets/Preview.png">

 ## Features
-DroneXtract features for main suites for drone forensics and auditing.
+DroneXtract features four main suites for drone forensics and auditing.
 They include the following:

 ### DJI File Parsing
 You can visualize and extract information from DJI file formats such as CSV, KML, and GPX using the parsing tool.